 - Preheat oven to 350 degrees.

-- Line large baking sheet with heavy duty aluminum foil.
+- Line large baking sheet with parchment paper or heavy duty aluminum foil.

 - Lay crackers out on a baking sheet (you may need to use 2 sheets in order to evenly spread the crackers out).

 - Bake for about 18-20 minutes, or until golden brown.